GeenenTijd/ScratchExtensions/README.md

 ## Installation

+Press Download ZIP on the right side.
+Extract the zip and open KinectServer.exe in bin/KinectServer.

 In Scratch 2 Offline you press shift + file.
 Import Experimental HTTP extension.
 Add one of the json files provided.
 This adds extra block under More Blocks.
 You should see a green light when connected to the server.